Giving Your Child Cows’ Milk After One Year Old

 The World Health Organization (WHO) recommends that babies are exclusively breastfed for the first six months of life and continue to be breastfed alongside complementary foods for up to two years of age and beyond.

-When giving milk to your toddler, it should be limited to no more than 500ml (or two cups) per day as having too much can interfere with their body’s ability to absorb iron.
+The Ministry of Health (MOH) advises that once your child is one year, you can offer around 350ml of plain, whole-fat (dark blue label) cows’ milk each day in a cup – not a bottle – if you would like to.
+It’s important to keep in mind that having too much cows’ milk can interfere with their body’s ability to absorb iron.
 See Healthy Diet and Nutrients for Toddlers for more information on why iron is so important for your growing pēpi.